qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 embeddings: List[np.ndarray] = list(embedding_model.embed(documents))
 ```

-Finally, we call the embed() method on our embedding_model object, passing in the documents list.
+Finally, we call the `embed()` method on our embedding_model object, passing in the documents list.
 The method returns a Python generator, so we convert it to a list to get all the embeddings.
 These embeddings are NumPy arrays, optimized for fast mathematical operations.

-The embed() method returns a list of NumPy arrays, each corresponding to the embedding of a document in your original documents list.
-The dimensions of these arrays are determined by the model you chose; for “BAAI/bge-base-en” it’s a 768-dimensional vector.
+The `embed()` method returns a list of NumPy arrays, each corresponding to the embedding of a document in your original documents list.
+The dimensions of these arrays are determined by the model you chose e.g. for “BAAI/bge-small-en-v1.5” it’s a 384-dimensional vector.

 You can easily parse these NumPy arrays for any downstream application—be it clustering, similarity comparison, or feeding them into a machine learning model for further analysis.